CLASS®

 • Opportunity to collaborate and build community engagement with other industry experts

-CLASS® Pre-K–3rd Intro to Interactions equips educators with the knowledge to understand and improve educator-child interactions, preparing them for CLASS® observations.
+CLASS® 2nd Edition Pre-K–3rd Intro to Interactions equips educators with the knowledge to understand and improve educator-child interactions, preparing them for CLASS® observations.
 Throughout this training educators will embrace the life-changing impact of interactions and practice planning for them in daily routines and explore new approaches to ensure every child experiences meaningful interactions.

 • Explore the CLASS® tool and how it boosts quality improvement